TEFL: Frequently Asked Questions

 Course enrolment is easy.
 You can sign up online at any time through our website.
 We accept all major credit and debit cards and PayPal.
-If you would prefer to speak to one of our advisors, our offices are open Monday to Friday 8am to 5:30pm, and we can take your course enrolment over the telephone.
+If you would prefer to speak to one of our advisers, our offices are open Monday to Friday 8am to 5:30pm, and we can process your course enrolment over the telephone.

 How long will it take to complete the online TEFL course?

-Our online course options are entirely self-paced.
-You will be given a time scale to complete your course within.
-This starts from the date of purchase.
-On average, we find that most students complete our courses within 10-12 weeks.
+Our online course options are entirely self-paced so it’s completely up to you.
+You will be given a time scale to complete your course within and this starts from the date of purchase.
+On average, we find that the majority of students are able to complete our courses within 10 to 12 weeks.

-What support will I get on the course?
+What support will I receive on the course?

-You will have access to a personal tutor who will grade and provide feedback on each of your assignments.
-You will also have access to our online forums where you can chat and discuss course topics, assignments and teaching opportunities with other TEFL Org students.
+You will have access to a personal tutor who will correct and provide feedback on each of your written assignments.
+They will also be on hand to answer any questions you have about the topics covered in the course.
+You will also have access to our online forums where you can chat and discuss the course and teaching opportunities with other online TEFL Org students.